The BBSRC Executive is based in Swindon, Wiltshire. It is led by the Chief Executive to whom day-to-day responsibility is delegated from the Council.

 Celia trained initially in microbiology.
 Following her PhD she joined Celltech Ltd, and progressed her career with ICI Pharmaceuticals and the WellcomeFoundation/GSK.
 Celia then became an independent bio-pharmaceutical consultant, working on projects for government departments and agencies including BBSRC and the Medical Research Council.
 She also worked for the Wellcome Trust, particularly the Sanger Institute.
-Before joining BBSRC, Celia was Research Manager at Imperial College.
+Before joining BBSRC, Celia was Research Manager at Imperial College London.
 Celia’s expertise is primarily in management of R&D programmes and technology transfer between academia and industry, particularly in the areas of genomics, biotechnology and biopharmaceuticals.

 As Executive Director, Innovation and Skills, Celia has responsibility for:

 - Developing and leading BBSRC's innovation strategy, including the strategy around the BBSRC campuses and the support for knowledge exchange and commercialisation